hembrockb/hembrockb/README.md

 ### Hi there 👋

+### I'm Ben, I'm a student and I am doing this for an assignment.
+I am taking an Intro to Computer Science class and we are learning about coding.

 <!--
 **hembrockb/hembrockb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.